hbctraining/external/HBC_IntroR_scRNAseq_bundle.md

 ### **Cost:**

-There is a _non-refundable_ and _non-transferable_ registration fee for this advanced workshop.
+There is a _non-refundable_ and _non-transferable_ registration fee for this workshop.
 The registration fee options are outlined below:

 * Harvard Academic Rate: $960 USD
 * External Academic Rate: $1250 USD